rabinderFuturescape/onemedia/README.md

 - [onesso Authentication Guide](docs/developer-guide-onesso.md): How to run the application with onesso authentication
 - [Folder Structure Guide](FOLDER_STRUCTURE.md): Standardized folder structure for the codebase
 - [API Documentation](http://localhost:3000/api/docs): Interactive API documentation
+- [BuildKit Guide](BUILDKIT.md): How to use BuildKit for faster Docker builds

 ## Deployment